 Realist reviews are conducted to answer research questions about how and why a program does or does not work by exploring the contexts and mechanisms that lead to captured evidence of outcomes.
 Realist reviews begin with a theory of change designed from program documentation, existing literature, or expert stakeholder experience.
-Realist reviews result in refined theories that influence future iteration of program design and implementation.
+Realist reviews result in refined theories that influence future iterations of program design and implementation.

 Not sure this is the right review type to answer your research question(s)?

-Click Review Typology to help you decide.
+Click Types of Reviews to help you decide.